martinmoene/martin-moene.blogspot.com/How to install Visual Studio 6 on Windows 8.1/Readme.md

 <a id="commandline"></a>
-Enable using devenv from the command line
+Enable using msdev from the command line
 -------------------------------------------
-To enable using `DEVENV8.EXE` under the original name from the command line I created program [devenv.cpp]().
+To enable using `MSDEV8.EXE` under the original name from the command line I created program [msdev.cpp](https://github.com/martinmoene/martin-moene.blogspot.com/blob/master/How%20to%20install%20Visual%20Studio%206%20on%20Windows%208.1/msdev.cpp).
 ```C++
 #include <process.h>